ShineQi/ethernetIP-explorer/Docs/README.txt

 	The EnIPExplorer has been tested with really a too few number of others tools :
 		- Wireshark.
 		- Wago 750/881
 		- Eurotherm (Schneider Electric) EPack
+		- OpENer sample	device (GitHub)

 5. SUPPORT
 	There's no support for the project at this time, and certainly never.